Louvre Museum: remaining elements of a bronze monument to King Louis XIV by Martin Desjardins erected at Place des Victoires in Paris in 1686

 I. M. Pei's admiration for Bernini's works is not yet shared by everybody in France.
 The original statue after having been vandalized for years was eventually removed and restored, but it is still kept away from the public's view in the gallery of Versailles where citrus trees are kept in winter.
 Besides a niche in a gallery is not the most appropriate location for a statue which was meant to be seen in an open place (Bernini had suggested on high ground).

 The statue was found in Rome at the beginning of the XVIIth century during the construction of a monastery and church for the Discalced Carmelites.
 The monks donated it to Cardinal Scipione Borghese who in return asked Giambattista Soria, one of the architects who worked for him, to design the façade of the church which eventually was named Santa Maria della Vittoria.
-In 1620 the cardinal commissioned young Gian Lorenzo Bernini the restoration of the statue.
+In 1620 the Cardinal commissioned young Gian Lorenzo Bernini the restoration of the statue.

-The sculptor, with the cardinal's approval, did more than a mere restoration.
+The sculptor, with the Cardinal's approval, did more than a mere restoration.
 Hermaphroditus was placed on a large and inviting mattress and the added left leg was so raised that the viewer wonders whether he/she is sleeping or rather waiting for a partner.
 Eventually the statue became a cause of embarrassment and it was shown only to selected visitors.

 Jacquemart-André Museum: bronze bust of Pope Gregory XV

 Édouard André and his wife Nélie Jacquemart were keen collectors of works of art, especially Florentine ones.
 Every year they would travel to Italy to enlarge their collection which eventually was bequeathed to the French State in 1912 together with their house and its furniture.
 This bronze bust was initially regarded as a copy of a marble one (now at The Art Gallery of Ontario in Toronto).
 It is now believed to have been made by Bernini himself together with another one in Bologna.
-For this bust Benini was awarded a papal knighthood and was called il Cavalier Bernini thereafter.
+For this bust Bernini was awarded a papal knighthood and was called il Cavalier Bernino thereafter.

 Louvre Museum: bronze bust of Pope Urban VIII Barberini